The No BS Guide To Teaching English With No Degree20 min read

 |$300 to $700|

 Vietnam is one of the newer markets for ESL teachers and one that combines both a comfortable level of pay with a low cost of living.
-The large Southeast Asian nation is home to over 90 million people with almost 40 million of those being between the age of 0 to 24.
+The large Southeast Asian nation is home to over 90 million people with almost 40 million of those being less than the age of 24.
 This large population coupled with a growing economy has created a great demand for ESL teachers to teach not only school-aged children but also business English to adults.
 An added bonus of being an ESL teacher in Vietnam are the tropical beaches and warm year-round climate for tutors that enjoy tropical locations.

 - Teachers with a 120-hour TEFL certification have greater opportunities for higher paying jobs in Vietnam.
 Even those without university degrees.
-This doesn’t guarantee you a high paying job without a degree as many of the best jobs in Vietnam are going to require teachers to both hold a degree and a TEFL certification.
+This doesn’t guarantee you a high paying job without a degree, as many of the best jobs in Vietnam are going to require teachers to both hold a degree and a TEFL certification.
 But, it does mean that if you are looking to work in Vietnam without a degree you can greatly increase your odds of finding a good job with a TEFL certification.

-- The location of Vietnam on the edge of the Southeast Asian mainland makes for a great home base to further travel to other destinations including Japan, Thailand, Cambodia, the Philippines, Korea, China, and numerous other cities and countries which are all a very short flight away.
-Coupled with the higher salary and low cost of living ESL teachers in Vietnam should have plenty of opportunity for exploring other countries in their free time.
+- The location of Vietnam on the edge of the Southeast Asian mainland makes for a great home base to further travel to other destinations including Japan, Thailand, Cambodia, the Philippines, Korea, China, Singapore, and numerous other cities and countries which are all a short flight away.
+Coupled with the higher salary and low cost of living, ESL teachers in Vietnam should have plenty of opportunity for exploring other countries in their free time.

 - Many of the jobs available to teachers without a degree may be in more rural areas of the country including in the sometimes dense jungle areas.
-While there are still plenty of jobs available in the major cities of Ho Chi Minh City and Hanoi, as the standards of hiring increase the good jobs will slowly become more scarce for non-degree teachers.
+While there are still plenty of jobs available in the major cities of Ho Chi Minh City and Hanoi, as the standards of hiring increase, the good jobs will slowly become more scarce for non-degree holding teachers.
 This means that teachers should be prepared to work in smaller areas which may be less desirable to live in.

 Average Monthly Salary Vietnam